hasura/graphql-engine/graphql/manual/getting-started/index.rst

 Choose a getting started guide:
 -------------------------------

-- :doc:`Heroku free tier <heroku-free>` **(recommended)**: Get started in under 60s with no setup required to host the Hasura GraphQL engine or postgres.
+- :doc:`On Heroku <heroku-simple>` **(recommended)**: Get started in under 60 seconds with no setup required to host the Hasura GraphQL engine and Postgres on **Heroku's free tier**.
-- :doc:`Local development <docker-compose>`: Run a local development setup with docker that sets up Hasura and Postgres.
+- :doc:`Using Docker <docker-simple>`: Run a **local development** setup that sets up the Hasura GraphQL engine and Postgres using Docker.

 Other guides:
 -------------

-- :doc:`Heroku advanced <heroku>`: A guide to hosting Hasura GraphQL engine on Heroku with your Heroku postgres
+- :doc:`Heroku advanced <heroku-advanced>`: A guide to hosting Hasura GraphQL engine on Heroku manually with your Heroku Postgres database
-- :doc:`Docker <docker>`: A guide to running Hasura GraphQL engine as a docker container connected to your Postgres database
+- :doc:`Docker advanced <docker-advanced>`: A guide to running Hasura GraphQL engine as a Docker container connected to your Postgres database

 .. toctree::
    :maxdepth: 2
    :titlesonly:
    :hidden:

-   Setup on Heroku free tier <heroku-free>
+   Setup on Heroku (simple) <heroku-simple>
-   Setup for local development <docker-compose>
+   Setup with Docker (simple) <docker-simple>
-   Setup on Heroku (advanced) <heroku>
+   Setup on Heroku (advanced) <heroku-advanced>
-   Setup with docker <docker>
+   Setup with Docker (advanced) <docker-advanced>
    first-graphql-query
    using-existing-database
    postgres-credentials